manetu/security-token/README.md

 ## Setup

-You will need to create a security-tokens.yml file with the specifics of your environment.
-These details include the HSM configuration, the URL to the Manetu Portal, and the Realm assignment for the Service Account.
+You may configure the tool for your environment by creating a security-tokens.yml file with your specifics.
+These details minimally include the HSM configuration.
 Example:

 ```yaml
 pkcs11: